oasis-roles/meta_standards/README.md

       - "{{ ansible_facts.os_family }}.yml"
 ```

 This list is organized from most specific to least specific.
 This allows variables common to an entire OS family or distribution to be specified in a single file, but also allows overriding a specific version that needs an exception.
-For example, variables common to most Fedora distributions could be placed in `Fedora.yml`.
-If a particular version needs different variables, create a file named `Fedora-32.yml`.
-This file would be found first and the more generic `Fedora.yml` settings would be ignored.

 You can add `- default.yml` at the end to set the variables for unrecognized distributions from a common
 `default.yml` file (not to be confused with defaults for user-settable parameters, which go into